bittnkr/uniq/README.md

 This is the normal behaviour.
 The only condition we have, is the sum of items consumed must be equal the produced.
 This was ensured by the global variable Total.

 The last line is the time took by the operation, in my computer, 581 ms to flow 10 million itens.
-A maximum throughput of 17.2 M Items/s, wich is a pretty impressive for an old Dell M6300 Core duo.
+A throughput of 17.2 M Items/s, wich is a pretty impressive for an old Dell M6300 Core duo.

 ## Testing
 To get a fully functional C++, C# or pascal implementation just clone the repository: